Gene-Garcia/MCL-Scholar-Website/README.md

 # Malayan Colleges Laguna Scholarship Website
 ## Description

-The MCL Scholarship Website is a central hub for the Students Affairs Office, students and scholars for scholarships.
+The project aims to disseminate information about scholarships and to speed up the process of scholarship validation in MCL.
+This would benefit the SAO and students who have scholarships.
+We aim to achieve this by creating a central hub for scholarships where students could view information and access information for scholarships.

 ## Authors
 Gene Garcia